Strategy11/formidable-forms/readme.txt

 * Fix: An add entry button would appear for users without the permission to create entries on the admin page.
 * Fix: Field controls would appear in the incorrect place for fields with no label.
 * Fix: Connecting an account would fail because of a permission check issue.
+* Fix: Dropdown arrows would disappear when overriding theme styling was enabled.
 * The payments page will now fallback to the PayPal add on when Stripe is not configured.
 This helps to prevent a wp_frm_subscriptions does not exist database error when viewing payments.
 * An extra check has been added to prevent an FrmOverlayController not found error when upgrading.